 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for ACC, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that American Campus Communities Inc ranked in the 61th percentile in terms of potential gain offered.
-Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 90.5%.
+To summarize, we found that American Campus Communities Inc ranked in the 60th percentile in terms of potential gain offered.
+Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
 As for the metrics that stood out in our discounted cash flow analysis of American Campus Communities Inc, consider:

-American Campus Communities Inc's effective tax rate, as measured by taxes paid relative to net income, is at 1 -- greater than only 24.27% of US stocks with positive free cash flow.
+American Campus Communities Inc's effective tax rate, as measured by taxes paid relative to net income, is at 1 -- greater than just 24.81% of US stocks with positive free cash flow.

 Terminal Growth Rate in Free Cash Flow